IRS Certified Letter: What It Means and What to Do Next

 • Summons or Legal Notices – In rare cases, the IRS may summon you for more information regarding your taxes or business activities.

 Ignoring these letters can lead to escalating penalties, wage garnishments, or bank levies.
+In these situations, we can help remove an IRS wage garnishment quickly and restore your financial stability.

 Understanding the Different Types of IRS Certified Letters